LucasJanin/ansible-role-pihole-dns-records-manager/examples/README.md

 # Pi-hole DNS Records Manager - Example

-This example demonstrates how to use the ⁠ansible-role-pihole-dns-reccords-manager role to automatically configure DNS records in Pi-hole based on your Ansible inventory.
+This example demonstrates how to use the ⁠ansible-role-pihole-dns-records-manager role to automatically configure DNS records in Pi-hole based on your Ansible inventory.

 ## Overview
 The example consists of: